catseye/Fountain/README.md

 *   Inc, dec, gt, lt, should take either a variable or an integer on the RHS.
     Really, the RHS could be some kind of simple expression probably.
 *   Check constraints on all branches of an alternation.
-*   Allow local variables to be declared.

-This last item comes from the following use case: say we want to parse any amounts of whitespace between tokens, but when generating, always generate a fixed amount of whitespace.
-We can't do this with a global variable (because then we always have to have the _same_ amount of whitespace between any two tokens).
-We want a local variable.
-Moreover we always want to unify it with 1 when generating.

-So our "space" production looks something like:

-    Space ::= local n: <. n = 0 .> { " " <. n += 1 .> } <. n > 0 .>

 ### Implementation